 HOW I ENDED UP IN ALASKA

-From the Beach Bar to the Last Frontier: part one
+From the Beach Bar to the Last Frontier: a four part series

 "More Good is in no way partisan, but it is political – fiercely political.
 More Good embodies a form of empathy that is rare at this cynical moment in American “civil” discourse.
 The project is strangely foreign, attractively authentic, and profoundly necessary.
 Through the careful curation of stories, Latham calls us to a better, more productive politics – a politics that transgresses the boundaries between red and blue, that enters the homes of Trump supporters and Clinton supporters, and lends an attentive ear to those who stand and to those who kneel."